Counterfeit money: Anti-counterfeiting measures

 Traditionally, anti-counterfeiting measures involved including fine detail with raised intaglio printing on bills which would allow non-experts to easily spot forgeries.
 On coins, milled or reeded (marked with parallel grooves) edges are used to show that none of the valuable metal has been scraped off.
 This detects the shaving or clipping (paring off) of the rim of the coin.
 However, it does not detect sweating, shake coins in a bag, and collect the resulting dust.
 Since this technique removes a smaller amount, it is primarily used on the most valuable coins, such as gold.
 In early paper money in Colonial North America, one creative means of deterring counterfeiters was to print the impression of a leaf in the bill.
 Since the patterns found in a leaf were unique and complex, they were nearly impossible to reproduce.

-In the late twentieth century, advances in computer and photocopy technology made it possible for people without sophisticated training to copy currency easily.
+In the late twentieth century, advances in computer and photocopier technology made it possible for people without sophisticated training to copy currency easily.
 In response, national engraving bureaus began to include new, more sophisticated anti-counterfeiting systems such as holograms, multi-colored bills, embedded devices such as strips, raised printing, microprinting, watermarks, and color-shifting inks whose colors changed depending on the angle of the light, and the use of design features such as the "EURion constellation" which disables modern photocopiers.
 Software programs such as Adobe Photoshop have been modified by their manufacturers to obstruct manipulation of scanned images of banknotes.
 There also exist patches to counteract these measures.

+United States measures

-Recently, there has been a discovery of new tests that could be used on U.S. Federal Reserve Notes to ensure that the bills are authentic.
+In 2009, new tests were discovered that could be used on U.S. Federal Reserve Notes to ensure that the bills are authentic.
 These tests are done using intrinsic fluorescence lifetime.
 This allows for the detection of counterfeit money because of the significance in difference of fluorescence lifetime when compared to authentic money.

 For U.S. currency, anti-counterfeiting milestones are as follows: